bobhatevishal/node-build/README.md

-# 🚀 CI/CD Pipeline for Node.js App using Jenkins + Docker + SSH Deployment
+# 🚀 CI/CD for Node.js App using Jenkins + Docker + SSH Deployment

 This project demonstrates a complete CI/CD pipeline with **Jenkins**, **Docker**, and **DockerHub** to build, test, push, and deploy a Node.js application on a live server using **SSH credentials**.